jameswilddev/react-native-app-helpers/types/FiniteStateMachineRouterState/readme.md

-# `react-native-app-helpers/Route`
+# `react-native-app-helpers/FiniteStateMachineRouterState`

-The state which can be persisted for a specific route key and parameter set.
+The state of a finite state machine router.

 ## Usage